waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/instrument-description/index.md

 {{< /highlight >}}

-Then we define the position of direct beam in local detector coordinates (i.e. millimeters) and set the detector perpendicular to direct beam at certain distance:
+Then we define the position of the direct beam in local detector coordinates (i.e. millimeters) and set the detector perpendicular to the direct beam at a certain distance:

 {{< highlight python >}}